 - Hocus Pocus Villain Spelltacular – 8:30 pm, 10:45 pm, 12 am

 I recommend finding a great spot for the fireworks (near Cinderella’s Castle), watching the Hocus Pocus castle show at 10:45pm and then staying for the 11:15pm parade.
 If there’s inclement weather expected during your visit, be sure to watch the early castle show and parade in case the later ones are cancelled.

 It’s not a Disney Halloween party without some dancing.
 Mike and Sulley from Monsters Inc. host the Monstrous Scream-O-Ween Ball in Tomorrowland.
 See Boo and several Monster characters at this party.
-The Disney Junior Jam happens at Storybook Circus with Disney Channel favorites like Doc McStuffins and Timon, perfect for little ones!
-Rumor has it that Vampirina is also appearing at this dance party.
+The Disney Junior Jam happens at Storybook Circus with Disney Channel favorites like Doc McStuffins, Timon, and my daughter’s favorite Vampirina, perfect for little ones!

 Trick or Treating

 Disney offers great candy at the Halloween party, however, I wouldn’t recommend prioritizing the treat stops when there are SO many other things to do.
 Candy can be tempting, but personally, I would rather focus on the event and buy a bag of my favorite candy later.
 If your kids are excited about a huge candy haul, plan your night around the attractions, characters and shows and hop in candy lines as you pass them along the way.
 Wait times will be shorter toward the end of the night.

 For guests with food allergies, you’ll receive teal tokens.
 These can be redeemed for special candy at the allergy-friendly locations.
 Check out these great tips for allergy friendly treats too!